officialMECH/bs-analysis/scripts/README.md

 # Generator Scripts

-These scripts will provide a means of generating datasets that are compatible with the web app from a variety of sources.
-There are plans to eventually have support for creating new datasets from within the app, but this should hopefully serve as a temporary solution.
+While the web app _does_ offer native support for creating and modifying datasets, these specialized scripts can provide a means of generating compatible datasets from a variety of external sources, such as local files or external spreadsheets.

 [Node.js](https://nodejs.dev/en/learn/) is required to compile/run these scripts.
 You can install dependencies using [Yarn](https://yarnpkg.com/getting-started) (if you're cloning locally) or your preferred package manager (if you'd rather yoink these scripts and use them in your own preferred engine/framework).